rusefi/rusefi_documentation/HOWTO-help-rusEFI.md

-# How can I help rusEfi?
+# How can I help rusEFI?

 The weakest point of rusEFI is lack of samples and success stories.
 As of Aug 2020, we _really_ need vehicle threads on the forum.
 [HOWTO-contribute-success-stories](HOWTO-contribute-success-stories) We also do not have much user feedback in general - we do not know how many rusEFI units are used regularly and what are users looking for (we know about launch control).